rsharifnasab/my-teaching/git/README.md

 # Branch

-+ working on a feature
++ Working on a feature
-+ separate different programmers' work
++ Split different programmers' work
-+ do not mess up the main/master branch
++ Do not mess up the main/master branch

 ![bg h:309 right](./images/git-branches-merge.png)